 Watch the full video, right, and find out more about Oladayo's work on his postgraduate profile page.

 International Advisory Panel

-The Bradford Doctoral Training Centre is supported by a number of internationally recognised scholars in transitions in dementia care.
-Members include:
+To date, the Dementia Doctoral Training Centre has been supported by a number of internationally recognised scholars in transitions in dementia care.